succinctlabs/sp1/book/writing-programs/basics.md

 # Writing Programs: Basics

 A zero-knowledge proof generally proves that some function `f` when applied to some input `x` produces some output `y` (i.e. `f(x) = y`).
-In the context of the Curta zkVM:
+In the context of the SP1 zkVM:

 - `f` is written in normal rust code.
 - `x` are bytes that can be serialized / deserialized into objects